 On the first day of the week, very early in the morning, the women took the spices they had prepared and went to the tomb.
 They found the stone rolled away from the tomb, but when they entered, they did not find the body of the Lord Jesus.
 While they were wondering about this, suddenly two men in clothes that gleamed like lightning stood beside them.
 In their fright the women bowed down with their faces to the ground, but the men said to them, "Why do you look for the living among the dead?
 He is not here; he has risen!
 Remember how he told you, while he was still with you in Galilee: 'The Son of Man must be delivered into the hands of sinful men, be crucified and on the third day be raised again.' " Then they remembered his words.
 Luke 24:1-8

-Jesus was raised from the dead on the day after the Sabbath.
-The women went to tomb on the first day of the week.
+The seventh day of the week is the regular weekly Sabbath.
+The first day of the Feast of Unleavened Bread is an additional or high Sabbath that is observed during Passover.
+Crucified on the weekly Sabbath, Jesus was raised from the dead on the day after this special second Sabbath.
+The women went to tomb on the day after the high Sabbath which was first day of the week.
 Jesus arose on the Feast of Firstfruits.
 The apostle Paul recognized that the Messiah (the Christ) was the fulfillment of this ordinance that was given to Israel.

 But Christ has indeed been raised from the dead, the firstfruits of those who have fallen asleep.
 For since death came through a man, the resurrection of the dead comes also through a man.
 For as in Adam all die, so in Christ all will be made alive.
 But each in his own turn: Christ, the firstfruits; then, when he comes, those who belong to him.
 1 Corinthians 15:20-23